Kenwanjohi/quick-entry/README.md

 `fastify generate . --esm --standardlint`

+## Accessing Swagger API Documentation

+### Production Environment

+The Swagger documentation for the API in the production environment is available at [https://quick-entry.fly.dev/documentation](https://quick-entry.fly.dev/documentation) You can use this interface to explore and try out the API in the production environment.

+### Development Environment

+The Swagger documentation for the API is available at [http://127.0.0.1:3000/documentation](http://127.0.0.1:3000/documentation) when running in development mode.
+You can use this interface to explore and try out the API.

 ## Database

 The project uses **MongoDB** - It uses a JSON-like storage model and doesn’t require a predefined database schema making it suitable for the project requirements